A First-Order Approach To Accelerated Value Iteration: Introduction.

-\paragraph{Lower-bound on convergence rate of first-order algorithms.} We present a family of hard instances of MDPs where the transient convergence of value iteration is a lower bound on the convergence rate of a large class of algorithms (including Algorithm \ref{alg:AVI}) when the number of iterations is smaller than the number of states.
+\textbf{Lower bound on convergence rate of first-order algorithms.} We present a family of hard instances of MDPs where the transient convergence of value iteration is a lower bound on the convergence rate of a large class of algorithms (including Algorithm \ref{alg:AVI}) when the number of iterations is smaller than the number of states.
 This is a key difference with smooth, convex optimization, where Nesterov's accelerated gradient descent is known to converge faster than gradient descent, while attaining the optimal convergence rate over the class of all smooth, convex functions.
+This also shows that in all generality, accelerated methods can not provide theoretical speedups in the convergence rates, and may even diverge on some MDP instances with some specific structural properties.

-\paragraph{Accelerated and Momentum Value Computation.} We also present an accelerated and a momentum algorithm for computing the value vector of a given policy (Accelerated Value Computation, Algorithm \ref{alg:AVC} and Momentum Value Computation, \ref{alg:MVC}) and we show theoretical convergence guarantees.
-In particular, when the Markov chain induced by a policy $\pi$ is \textit{irreducible} and \textit{reversible}, Algorithm \ref{alg:AVC} and Algorithm \ref{alg:MVC} compute the value vector of $\pi$ at a significantly faster rate than current approaches.
-Their running time scale as $1/\sqrt{1-\lambda}$, a significant improvement compared to $1/(1-\lambda)$ as in the current approaches.
-Our numerical experiments show that Algorithm \ref{alg:AVC} and Algorithm \ref{alg:MVC} achieve significant speedup compared to current state-of-the-art approaches, both when the states and actions spaces become large, as well as when the discount factor $\lambda$ approaches $1$.
+{ \textbf{Safe Accelerated Value Iteration.} Motivated by the empirical performances of A-VI, we introduce Safe Accelerated Value Iteration (Algorithm \ref{alg:SAVI}) which combines the theoretical guarantees of VI and the numerical speedups of A-VI.
+Our algorithm S-AVI interweaves aggressive A-VI steps with safe VI steps.
+We show that S-AVI retains the theoretical convergence guarantees of VI, thereby matching our theoretical lower bound on the convergence rate of any first-order method for MDPs.
+In our numerical experiments on both structured and random instances, S-AVI performs A-VI steps more than $99 \%$ of the time and exhibits strong empirical performances, outperforming by up to one order of magnitude the current state-of-the-art approaches.
+Our framework for combining aggressive and safe algorithms into a novel algorithm that exhibits the empirical performances of the aggressive method and the convergence guarantees of the safe method is also of independent interest.}